cloudvenger/Subs-Curated-Bindings/[Enhanced] Dual TM SOL-R/READ ME.md

 > [!WARNING]
 > You must save the JG profile after making changes to avoid having to repeat this every time JG or your PC restarts.
 It is a good practice to `Save As` and not overright my original JG file incase you may need to reload that working one in the future.

-## Editable PDF's

-### Adobe

-The PDF versions are 100% editable in `Adobe Illustrator`.
-Partially editable (text and turning off layers) as well in `Adobe Acrobat` (The paid version, not free).

-### Afinity Designer

-It is my understanding that the .Ai files can also be edited in the cheaper Adobe alternative `Afinity Designer`.
-But there are some minor issues to overcome like shawdows being a seperate layer.
-If you own and use software like this you should be able to find YouTube videos to overcome any challenges.
-I will be switching to the Affinity suite at somepoint soon in the future but for now you will need to YouTube any challenges you come across.

-### Inkscape

-There is also a `Free` alternative called `Inkscape`.
-It is a barebones illustrator alternative that should allow you to change the text.
-I have opened the charts in this program just to see if it works and it does.
-You'd be on your own with any tips on how to use it.
+## NO MORE ADOBE!!!

+I have finally escaped Adobe's firm grasp and now moved the the free alternative Affinity. https://www.affinity.studio/get-affinity
+Plus Affinty is now FREE!!
+Meaning anyone can open the .af files and edit them.

 ## Printer Friendly Binding Chart

 - The chart labled `[PF]` has a white backgound to conserve ink for people who would like to print it.

-- If you have the paid version of adobe acrobat you can select the "Poster" option in the print settings and change the scale from %100 to 30% and it will spplit the chart into two pages with 1 stick on each page.
+- PRO TIP: If you have the paid version of adobe acrobat you can open the PNG file inside it and select the "Poster" option in the print settings and change the scale from %100 to 30% and it will spplit the chart into two pages with 1 stick on each page.
 For other programs just remember that scalled down to 30% its small enough to fit each stick on its own page.